saturneric/GpgFrontend-Manual/src/content/docs/appendix/ai-policy.md

 The project links to an [AI-assisted Wiki](https://deepwiki.com/saturneric/GpgFrontend), generated automatically from the source code by an outside service.
 It is useful for finding your way around, but it is not written by the maintainer and it can be wrong about details.
-Treat it as a map, not as the territory.
-The source code is the truth.
+Use it to get oriented, and check anything important against the source code.

 This manual is a different case.
 The maintainer's first language is Chinese, and the manual is written in English, so AI tools help turn rough notes into clear